Dr. Joel Domingo

 Steve is on the Pierce College Board of Trustees and has served as a board officer for numerous civic, healthcare, social and educational nonprofit boards.
 He holds an MA in Educational Counseling and BA in Psychology from Pacific Lutheran University.

-Jim is the Board Chair & Legal Counsel at Dick’s Drive-In Restaurants, Inc. A longtime charter advocate for charter public schools in Washington state, in 1999, Jim was nominated to serve on the “A+ Commission,” where he served for six years, helping to make the state’s K–12 educational system more accountable and effective.
-In 2012, Jim was involved with the successful Initiative 1240, when a majority of voters approved high-quality charter public schools in Washington state.
+Jim is the Board Chair Emeritus & Legal Counsel at Dick’s Drive-In Restaurants, Inc. A longtime charter advocate for charter public schools in Washington state, in 1999, Jim was nominated to serve on the “A+ Commission,” where he served for six years, helping to make the state’s K–12 educational system more accountable and effective.
+Jim is also one of the original board members of WA Charters.
+Jim and his wife Fawn together wrote, filed, funded, qualified and led the first ballot initiative campaign (I-177) to bring charter public schools to Washington State.
+Although this campaign was unsuccessful, it energized previous legislative negotiations in 1997-2004 in Olympia that culminated in the passage of a charter school law in 2004.
+Although the 2004 law was overturned by referendum, in 2012, Jim was involved with the successful Initiative 1240, when a majority of voters approved high-quality charter public schools in Washington state.
 Jim graduated from the University of Washington Law School in 1983, magna cum laude.